Icinga/icinga2/doc/6-configuring-icinga-2.md

   enable\_event\_handler|**Optional.** Enables event handlers for this host.
 Defaults to true. enable\_flap\_detection|**Optional.** Whether flap detection is enabled.
 Defaults to true. enable\_perfdata|**Optional.** Whether performance data processing is enabled.
-Defaults to true. event\_command  |**Optional.** The name of an event command that should be executed every time the host's state changes. flapping\_threshold|**Optional.** The flapping threshold in percent when a host is considered to be flapping. volatile        |**Optional.** The volatile setting enables always `HARD` state types if `NOT-OK` state changes occur. notes           |**Optional.** Notes for the host.
+Defaults to true. event\_command  |**Optional.** The name of an event command that should be executed every time the host's state changes and when the host is in a `SOFT` state. flapping\_threshold|**Optional.** The flapping threshold in percent when a host is considered to be flapping. volatile        |**Optional.** The volatile setting enables always `HARD` state types if `NOT-OK` state changes occur. notes           |**Optional.** Notes for the host.